 .
 This will help to ensure you will be able to access the college’s online scholarship application prior to February 1st.

-- The college’s online scholarship application will be made available on December 16, 2013.
+- The college’s online scholarship application will be made available in October 2015.

 - New students applying to the College of Agriculture cannot access the online scholarship application until they have been officially accepted into the college by the Office of Admissions.
 Current students must reapply each year for scholarship consideration.